 Sublingual drops are designed for patients who are having problems taking the medication orally, or for people who want to guarantee the fastest delivery of the drug into their bloodstream.
 A number of drops are placed under the tongue from a dropper bottle and dose is increased and decreased by the number of drops taken.
-There are basically no excipients in this product, trace lactose and a small amount of glycerol.
+There are basically no excipients in this product, trace lactose and a small amount of glyderol.
+Cost about £1 a dose.